 The back of the sub contains the port.
 Its power cable connects to the lower end of the back and won't bother you.

 The Samsung HW-Q80R has great build quality.
 The entire build is very robust and solid.
-It feels premium and well built and the only downfall is the fabric on the sub that can get dirty or rip.
+It feels premium and well-built, and the only downfall is the fabric on the sub that can get dirty or rip.

 When listening to the Samsung HW-Q80R, the soundstage is good.
 The bar is pretty wide and the soundstage feels about the same width.
 Sound isn't diffused, resulting in a focused soundstage, which is good because objects seem to be coming from a more accurate pinpoint location rather than from a general area.
-Although the bar is wide, it didn't sound as large as the Sonos Beam or the Bose 700.
+Although the bar is wide, it didn't sound as large as the Sonos Beam or the Bose Smart Soundbar 700.

 The Samsung HW-Q80R supports Atmos for a more immersive experience, especially when watching movies.
 While this setup sounds fairly big and wide thanks to the up-firing speakers on the bar, the localization of objects is diffused.
 It doesn't sound as real as a discrete localization provided by down-firing speakers since the sound is simply bouncing off the ceiling to give you an impression of height.

 The high-end Samsung HW-Q80R lacks some of the most important sound enhancement features such as a night mode and Room Correction.
 Without room correction, this soundbar may sound a bit differently depending on your room.
 On the upside, it does offer a lot of control and customization options to manually make it sound the way you like.
 If you have a Samsung TV and want a soundbar that's compatible with Samsung's Q Symphony feature, check out the Samsung HW-Q900T.